henryw374/firebase-clojurescript-todo-list/README.md

 switch to the [Shadow](https://shadow-cljs.github.io/docs/UsersGuide.html) build tool to compile Clojurescript.
 That adds a little complexity, but is worth it if more is needed from NPM.

 * There is no Clojurescript-Firebase wrapper library required.
-The namespaces `firbase.auth` and `firebase.database` contain functions that call just the Firebase API functions that are needed for this app and should look familiar if you've read some 'Getting Started' bits in the Firebase docs.
+In this repo, the namespaces `firbase.auth` and `firebase.database` contain functions that call just the Firebase API functions that are needed for this app and should look familiar if you've read some 'Getting Started' bits in the Firebase docs.

-* The app never uses the Re-Frame 'app-db', which might be a surprise as it features quite large in explanations of Re-Frame.
-The app-db has its uses, but containing data from the Firebase database would not be one of them and is not required for our Re-Frame subscriptions.
+* The app never uses the Re-Frame 'app-db', which might be a surprise as it features quite large in most explanations of Re-Frame.
+The app-db has its uses, but containing data from the Firebase database or auth would not be one of them and is not required for our Re-Frame subscriptions.
 The implementation details are explained [in the accompanying blog post](https://widdindustries.com/clojurescript-firebase-simple/)